 When introduced in the early 1990s, the Elantra shared Hyundai's typical virtues and vices.
 In the pro column: More equipment than its rivals for a lower price.
 In the con column: Unreliability and subpar build quality.

 Hyundai has made steady improvements, however, and buyers no longer face a compromise between value and quality.
-The fifth-generation Elantra now earns praise as a viable competitor to Japanese competitors.
-And for 2013, the Korean manufacturer gave it an extra dash of style with a new coupe model.
+The fifth-generation Elantra now earns praise as a viable competitor to Japanese rivals.
+And for 2013, the Korean manufacturer gave the lineup some excitement with the addition of a stylish coupe.